VoltDB/voltdb/examples/README.md

 ### bank-offers ###

-Ingest simulated consumer purchase transaction data and find the best matching offer to present to the consumer at the point of sale.
+Ingest simulated consumer purchase transaction data and find the best matching offer to present to the consumer at the point-of-sale.

 Matching offers are found using a query that joins a summary view of the account activity with this vendor (merchant) against the available offers from that vendor.
 The best match is determined by the priority for the offers that was set by the vendor.